 We welcome and celebrate the inclusion of queer and trans people in all aspects of the community and in all levels of leadership.
 We believe that we are all created in the image of God and that each one of us reflects a unique and beautiful facet of God to one another.

 As people of faith, we eagerly study the advances of science to help us understand how the world works, yet we also treasure the mysteries of life that are beyond our understanding.
 We are more interested in asking good questions that in repeating pat answers.
 We are always learning, growing, changing, and awakening.
 Encountering God opens our lives to hope, joy, and freedom.

 We believe that all people are beautiful, lovingly created in the image of God.

-Columbia City Church of Hope is a newly forming community in the Lutheran (ELCA) tradition.
+Columbia City Church of Hope is a newly formed community in the Lutheran (ELCA) tradition.
 We believe that all people are beautiful, lovingly created in the image of God.
 We reflect the face of God to each other and have the honor of being God's hands and feet in bringing justice and renewal to the world.

 God's promises of mercy, love, acceptance, and transformation shape our lives as individuals and as a community.
 We believe that God is everywhere in this world that God has made--within us, around us, beside us, beyond us.